Block tariff

 Can a controlled load save me money?

-To give you an idea of what you could expect to pay on your energy bill with a controlled load, we have collated the quarterly estimated costs for single rate, controlled load 1 and controlled load 2 for each state.
-We emphasise that this is a broad guideline based on average usage assumption on each distribution network.
+To give you an idea of what you could pay on your energy bill with a controlled load, we’ve collated the quarterly estimated costs for single rate, controlled load 1 and controlled load 2 for each state.
+This is a broad guideline based on average usage assumption on each distribution network across Australia.
 The larger an appliance tariffed on a controlled load is, the more you could stand to save.

-Also keep in mind that controlled load 1 and controlled load 2 are designed to suit different purposes.
+Remember that controlled load 1 and controlled load 2 are designed to suit different purposes.
 While controlled load 2 is more expensive than 1, electricity is supplied for longer hours.
-Potentially, this makes controlled load 2 the better option for households with small hot-water systems or other appliances.
+Potentially, this makes controlled load 2 the better option for households with small hot water systems or other appliances.

 Average Quarterly Energy Costs – Single Rate + Controlled Load